| The discussion on the strategic

 a more protracted one – of reorganizing and reviving the mass

+movement defeated by fascism.
 In the struggle against rising

 fascism, exemplary actions by autonomous armed detachments may